jacobh15/java-cl/README.md

 # java-cl
-A Java wrapper for OpenCL
+A Java wrapper for OpenCL.
+Requires the LWJGL 3 library (www.lwjgl.org).